ChristophDahl/social-gating-prosocial-behaviour/README.md

-# Prosocial Behaviour as Socially Gated Action Selection
+# Prosocial Behaviour in a Socially Gated Action-Selection Framework

 MATLAB code for the simulations, summaries, and figures accompanying the manuscript:

-**Prosocial Behaviour as Socially Gated Action Selection: A Computational Reframing of Primate Prosociality**
+**Prosocial Behaviour in a Socially Gated Action-Selection Framework: A Computational Reframing**

-The code implements a generative social-gating model in which prosocial behaviour is formalised as action selection under task, relational, and cost constraints.
+The code implements a generative computational framework in which task, informational, relational, cost, and payoff variables contribute to action selection.
 Outcome labels such as instrumental helping, low-cost prosocial choice, costly recipient benefit, strict altruism-like outcome, empathy-like responding, and reliable-partner collaboration are assigned after the simulated action outcome is known.
+The architecture is a computational level of description and is not intended to imply a single psychological or neurobiological mechanism.

 ## Repository structure